NewThe Scope Gap Playbook — how great GCs write subcontractor scopesRead the playbook →

 Specialty Systems

-• Backflow prevention: Identify each device by CSA-B64 category (RP type for high-hazard connections; DCVA for low-hazard).
+• Backflow prevention: Identify each device by application — RP (reduced pressure principle) for high-hazard cross-connections; DCVA for low-hazard, per AWWA M14 and CSA-B64 in Canada.
 Specify who performs the mandatory annual certification test.

-• Water hammer arrestors: Required on all branch supplies to flush-valve fixtures.
+• Water hammer arrestors: Required on all branch supplies to flush-valve and quick-closing valve fixtures per IPC 604.9.
 Specify PDI-WH201 rating by fixture unit count.
 Omitting these causes noise complaints and premature valve failures.

-• Trap seal primers: Required for all floor drains not in daily use.
+• Trap seal primers: Required for all floor drains not in daily use per IPC 1002.4.
 Pressure-drop type or electronic manifold (120V).
 Without primer, floor drain traps dry out and allow sewer gas into occupied spaces — a code violation and an occupant complaint.

 Want this as a printable checklist?
 Get the full Plumbing scope of work checklist sent to your inbox.

-These are items required to complete the plumbing scope that are regularly omitted from sub bids, creating disputes or unexpected GC costs during construction.
+Items required to complete plumbing that are regularly excluded from sub bids — pipe insulation, firestopping, seismic restraints, hoisting, access doors — creating disputes or unexpected GC costs once construction is underway.

 • Permits and inspections: Plumbing sub obtains and pays for all required plumbing permits and arranges all rough-in and final inspections.
 Include cost of any re-inspections.
 Never assume permits are in scope without stating it.

 • Pipe insulation: Thermal insulation on all domestic hot water supply, recirculation, cold water supply in unconditioned zones, and all roof drain leaders.
-Specify thickness by pipe size per applicable energy code.
+Specify thickness by pipe size per ASHRAE 90.1 Table 6.8.3 or IECC.
 This is commonly excluded from plumbing bids and priced separately — confirm.

-• Firestopping: ULC-listed firestopping at all plumbing penetrations through fire-rated walls and floor assemblies.
+• Firestopping: UL-listed firestopping at all plumbing penetrations through fire-rated walls and floor assemblies per UL 1479 / ASTM E814.
 Confirm whether this is in the plumbing sub's scope or carried by a dedicated firestopping sub.

-• Seismic restraints: Required for all piping, water heaters, and pumps per National Building Code or IBC.
-On post-disaster facilities, seismic design must be by P.Eng.
+• Seismic restraints: Required for all piping, water heaters, and pumps per IBC and ASCE 7 (or National Building Code in Canada).
+On post-disaster facilities, seismic design must be by P.Eng. or licensed structural engineer.
 Often bid as a lump allowance — require a fixed price.

 • Access doors: Supply of access panels for all concealed cleanouts, isolation valves, and equipment requiring service access.
 Installation is typically by drywall or millwork — confirm the split and ensure access door locations are coordinated on reflected ceiling plans.